 How serious is a transient ischaemic attack?

 In itself, a TIA does no harm or permanent damage to the brain, and the symptoms soon go.
 However, a TIA indicates that you have a tendency to form blood clots in your blood vessels or heart.
 Therefore, if you have a TIA you have a higher-than-average risk of developing a larger blood clot which may cause a stroke or heart attack in the future.
-(See separate leaflet called Myocardial Infarction (Heart Attack) for more information.)
+See separate leaflet called Heart Attack (Myocardial Infarction) for more details.

 - Without treatment - about 1-2 in 10 people who have a TIA have a stroke within the following year.
 This is much higher than the average risk of someone of the same age having a stroke who has not had a TIA.
 The most risky time is within the first month following a TIA - which is why treatment is advised as soon as possible after you have a TIA.
 Also, within a year of having a TIA, about 3 in 100 people have a heart attack (myocardial infarction) due to a blood clot in a blood vessel of the heart.